LocaleChoiceMilanPorta Venezia

 Who should stay in Porta Venezia?

 Porta Venezia suits solo explorers best (ranked #2 of 5 Milan neighbourhoods for them).
-It works less well for family travellers (ranked #5).
-Not recommended for: Skip Porta Venezia if you need pristine, quiet accommodation—the tram lines and nightlife create constant ambient noise until midnight.
+It works less well for food lovers (ranked #3).
+Not recommended for: Skip Porta Venezia if you need pristine nightlife, cutting-edge restaurants, or want to avoid Milan's more worn neighbourhoods.

 Stay in Porta Venezia